JuergenFranziskus/risce/docs/Instruction.md

     The ALU op to perform is given by bits 17 thru 19 with an offset of 24.

 - 0x14: Load Byte Relative (Format B)
-    Compute an offset, add it onto the address of this instruction
+    Compute an address as (RIP + Immediate + Source0)
-    and load a byte from the resulting address into the destination register.
+    and load a byte into the destination register.
-    The offset is computed as Immediate + Source0.

 - 0x15: Load Short Relative (Format B)
     Perform the same operation as in 0x14, loading two bytes instead of one.